lubuntu-team/constitution/Constitution.md

 ### Lubuntu Localization Manager

 The Lubuntu Localization Manager is the individual responsible for ensuring Lubuntu is translated into as many languages as possible, and that the translations are high-quality as well as accurate.
-This individual may wish to establish interest groups for specific languages if there a significant amount of people who speak that language and are interested in Lubuntu.
-At this time, the only localization group is the Lubuntu Spanish group.
+This individual may wish to establish interest groups for specific languages if there is a significant amount of people who speak that language and are interested in Lubuntu.

 ### Digital Communications Managers

-There is no one person who manages the social media and digital communications for Lubuntu, but interested parties who can prove prior experience with a social media or digital communications platform can be added as administrators at the Lubuntu Council's discretion.
+There is no one person who manages the social media and digital communications for Lubuntu, but interested parties who can prove prior experience with a social media or digital communications platform can be added as administrators at the Council's discretion.

 # Modifications to this document

-Modifications to this document must only be made following unanimous consensus among the Lubuntu Council.
-Before large changes are merged, feedback from active Lubuntu Members and the Ubuntu Community Council as well as the Lubuntu Council should be incorporated.
+Modifications to this document must only be made following unanimous consensus among the Council.
+Before large changes are merged, feedback from active Members and the Ubuntu Community Council as well as the Council should be incorporated.

 The canonical location of this document is available on [our Phabricator instance in Markdown format](https://phab.lubuntu.me/source/constitution/browse/master/Constitution.md).
 For accessibility purposes, a copy is also available on [GitHub](https://github.com/lubuntu-team/constitution/blob/master/Constitution.md), but this should be considered "best-effort" and the Phabricator copy should be used.